-The bigger limitation for use of personality dimensions in prediction contexts has been the paucity of available psychometric data (Ahmad et al. 2020b).
-Traditional survey and manual annotation techniques are time-consuming and not well suited for large-scale prediction (Hambrick 2007, Crayne and Medeiros 2020).
-However, with the growth of online user generated content, there is a wealth of social media, online reviews, and public health 3.0 content (DeSalvo et al. 2017).
+The bigger limitation for use of personality dimensions in prediction contexts has been the paucity of available psychometric data (Ahmad et al. 2020a).
+Traditional survey and manual annotation techniques are time-consuming and not well-suited for large-scale prediction (Hambrick 2007; Crayne and Medeiros 2020).
+However, with the growth of online user generated content, there is a wealth of social media, online reviews, and public health 3.0 content.
 In the context of personality and leadership, social executives (Wang et al. 2021) are increasingly communicating with key stakeholders through social media (Heavey et al. 2020).
-NLP methods applied to such social media text represents a viable approach for measuring personality dimensions (Back et al. 2010, Tadesse et al. 2018).
-This research avenue is also consistent with the perspective espoused by prior IS design science work related to business analytics, which has called for design artifacts related to text and social media (Chen et al. 2012, Abbasi et al. 2018).
+NLP methods applied to such social media text represents a viable approach for measuring personality dimensions (Back et al. 2010; Tadesse et al. 2018).
+This research avenue is also consistent with the perspective espoused by prior IS design science work related to business analytics, which has called for design artifacts related to text and social media (Chen et al. 2012; Abbasi et al. 2018).
 In the following section, we discuss the limitations of current automated NLP efforts related to personality mining from text.

-2.2.
-Automated NLP-Based Personality Detection
+2.2 Automated NLP-based Personality Detection

 Automated NLP research focusing on text categorization problems can we broadly grouped into two areas: manual feature engineering approaches and deep learning methods that leverage big data and/or extensive compute.
-Although prior work on automated text-based personality detection has focused more on feature-based techniques, as we discuss later, both categories of methods offer complementary advantages.
+Although prior work on automated text-based personality detection has focused more on featurebased techniques, as we discuss below, both categories of methods offer complementary advantages.

 Researchers have examined various linguistic features for detecting individuals' personality traits.
-These features were generally coupled with ML classifiers such as multinomial naive Bayes (MNB), k-nearest neighbors (KNN), support vector machines (SVM), and gradient boosted trees (Pratama and Sarno 2015, Tadesse et al. 2018).
-For instance, Gill and Oberlander (2003) observed that individuals with the openness trait tend to use words related to insight, whereas those with the neuroticism tendency are more likely to use concrete and common words when composing messages.
+These features were generally coupled with ML classifiers such as multinomial Naive Bayes (MNB), knearest neighbors (KNN), support vector machines (SVM), and gradient boosted trees (Pratama and Sarno 2015; Tadesse et al. 2018).
+For instance, Gill and Oberlander (2003) observed that individuals with the openness trait tend to use words related to insight, while those with the neuroticism tendency are more likely to use concrete and common words when composing messages.
 The neuroticism trait has also been associated with usage of words with negative appraisal and affect (Mairesse et al. 2007).
-Mehl et al. (2006) found that men with the conscientiousness trait tended to use more filler words, whereas the same did not hold true for females.
+Mehl et al. (2006) found that men with the conscientiousness trait tended to use more filler words, while the same did not hold true for females.
 The syntactic patterns of messages have also been found to contain important personality cues (Mairesse et al. 2007).
-Automated feature-based detection methods have attempted to leverage these manually inferred insights, and related lexicons, as feature-based inputs for ML classifiers.
-For example, the linguistic inquiry and word count (LIWC) and Research Council psycholinguistics database (MRC) lexicons have been used in prior work geared toward automated ML-based scoring of social media text (Tausczik and Pennebaker 2010, Farnadi et al. 2013, Vinciarelli and Mo 2014,

-Adamopoulos et al. 2018).
-In addition to lexicons, bag-of-word and part-of-speech tag n-grams have also been used to detect personality traits (Wright and Chin 2014, Pratama and Sarno 2015).
+Automated feature-based detection methods have attempted to leverage these manually inferred insights, and related lexicons, as feature-based inputs for machine learning (ML) classifiers.
+For example, the Linguistic Inquiry and Word Count (LIWC) and Research Council Psycholinguistics Database (MRC) lexicons have been used in prior work geared towards automated ML-based scoring of social media text (Farnadi et al. 2013; Tausczik and Pennebaker 2010; Vinciarelli and Mohammadi 2014; Adamopoulos et al. 2018).
+In addition to lexicons, bag-of-word and part-of-speech tag n-grams have also been used to detect personality traits (Wright and Chin 2014; Pratama and Sarno 2015).
 Tadesse et al. (2018) used structured programming for linguistic cue extraction (SPLICE), encompassing sentiment, readability, and self-evaluation features, to detect individuals' personalities.
-The predictive power of such linguistic features could be bootstrapped by resampling methods such as like synthetic minority oversampling (SMOTE) (Wang et al. 2019b).
+The predictive power of such linguistic features could be bootstrapped by resampling methods such as like synthetic minority oversampling (SMOTE) (Wang et al. 2019a).
 Guan et al. (2020) proposed a Personality2Vec model in which they ran random walks over user content similarity graphs defined using cosine similarity applied to LIWC category vectors of users' text.